denver-high-holidays-rooted-in-connection.jpg

 Around tables and trails...

-Intimate experiences for Rosh Hashanah and Yom Kippur rooted in reflection, connection, music, nature, and community.
+Join us in Denver for intimate Rosh Hashanah and Yom Kippur gatherings rooted in reflection, music, nature, meaningful conversation, and community.

 Whether these traditions are deeply familiar or entirely new to you, we welcome you!